Victoria Falls (Mosi-oa-Tunya)

-At high water falls are definitely impressive but not easy to observe – all the area is shrouded in mist, it is not advised to use photocameras.
-Spray is as powerful as strong rain and often falls upwards, driven by the turbulence of air in the deep crevices.
+WHen the water has a high level, falls are definitely impressive but not easy to observe – all the area is shrouded in mist, so it is not advised to use photo cameras.
+The spray is as powerful as strong rain and often falls upwards, driven by the turbulence of the air in the deep crevices.

 When the dry season comes, the stream becomes scarce.
 In November the flow rate falls to 170 m³/s.
-Then it becomes possible to enter the First Gorge with a boat and to walk along some stretches in the gorge.
+Then it becomes possible to enter the First Gorge by boat and walk along some stretches of the gorge.

 People have been living at the falls for millions of years – here were found stone artifacts made by Homo habilis 3 million years ago.

-As the time went by, people speaking in different languages came and left, leaving traces of different cultures.
+As time went by, people speaking different languages came and left, leaving traces of different cultures.

-There is a possibility that some Europeans saw the falls earlier (falls are shown on European maps, which were issued in 1715 and 1750), but the first one to appreciate and describe the falls was Scottish missionary and explorer David Livingstone, who reached the falls in 16 November 1855.
+There is a possibility that some Europeans saw the falls earlier (falls are shown on European maps, which were issued in 1715 and 1750), but the first one to appreciate and describe the falls was a Scottish missionary and explorer David Livingstone, who reached the falls on 16 November 1855.

-Stay in this area is expensive also by European and American standards – but short visit is not that expensive.
-Unfortunately the development of tourism gradually removes the natural charm of falls, there are increasing problems with waste management.
+Stay in this area is expensive also by European and American standards – but a short visit is not that expensive.
+Unfortunately, the development of tourism gradually removes the natural charm of falls, there are increasing problems with waste management.

-Local people in general recognize the importance of Victoria Falls.
-Since 1934 falls are protected, Mosi-sa-Tunya National park was established in 1972.
-Waterfall was included into UNESCO World Heritage list in 1989, but improper development and management of this unique landmark is a matter of concern.
+Local people, in general, recognize the importance of Victoria Falls.
+Since 1934 falls are protected, and Mosi-sa-Tunya National park was established in 1972.
+The waterfall was included in the UNESCO World Heritage list in 1989, but improper development and management of this unique landmark is a matter of concern.

 “Into Africa” traces the journeys of Dr. David Livingstone and journalist Morton Stanley in alternating chapters, capturing with immediacy the dangers, disease, and beauty they encountered in the heart of Africa.
-The first book to examine the interworkings of physical challenges, political intrigue, and larger-than life personalities, this is a fascinating work of narrative history.
+The first book to examine the interworkings of physical challenges, political intrigue, and larger-than-life personalities, is a fascinating work of narrative history.